TheShahML/ML-Credit-Risk-Scoring-Model/README.md

 Python 3.13.7

 The project was developed on Windows 11, but it can run on any platform with the required Python version and libraries.

+Additionally, you would need to have Jupyter Notebooks installed in order to run the file.